Mad-Pixels/go-dyno-docs/docs/en/v0.0.1-alpha/guide/installation.md

 # Installation

-go-dyno offers several installation methods.
+GoDyno offers several installation methods.
 Choose the one that works best for your environment.

 ## Get The Binary
 ### GitHub Releases